nathants/s4/readme.md

 data local compute maps arbitrary commands over immutable keys in 1:1, n:1 and 1:n operations.

+data shuffle is implicit in 1:n mappings.

+server placement is based on either the path hash or a numeric prefix.

+- hash full key path: s4://bucket/dir/name.txt
+- use numeric prefix: s4://bucket/dir/000_name.txt
+- use numeric prefix: s4://bucket/dir/000

 keys are strongly consistent and cannot be updated unless first deleted.

 use this for processing ephemeral data, with durable inputs, outputs, and checkpoints in s3.